-This Remuneration Policy continues many of our existing policy principles.
-The changes for Executive Management are intended to promote a healthy performance culture through a transparent framework This remuneration policy (the "Remuneration Policy") of Pandora A/S (the "Company" or "Pandora") has been prepared pursuant to sections 139 and 139a of the Danish Companies Act and based on the recommendations published by the Danish Committee on Corporate Governance and implemented by Nasdaq Copenhagen A/S. The Remuneration Policy comprises principles for provision of remuneration to the Board of Directors and to Executive Management.
+This remuneration policy (the "Remuneration Policy") of Pandora A/S (the "Company" or "Pandora") has been prepared pursuant to sections 139 and 139a of the Danish Companies Act and based on the recommendations published by the Danish Committee on Corporate Governance and implemented by Nasdaq Copenhagen A/S. The Remuneration Policy comprises principles for provision of remuneration to the Board of Directors and to Executive Management.
 "Executive Management" consists of the members of executive management of the Company registered with the Danish Business Authority.
 "Group" refers to the Company as well as its subsidiaries and affiliates.